TeamFightingICE/FightingICE/DareFightingICE/AI/README.md

 ### What is AI Track:
 ----
 On this track, you will be asked to make an AI that plays DareFightingICE using only in-game sound data as input.
-You will be provided with an interface that allows access to sound data and a sample AI.
+You will be provided with a gRPC interface that allows access to sound data and a sample AI.

 ### What To Submit: